Published online: May 2023

 iii.
 At least 1m separation from plot boundary in the case of side extensions.
 This will allow sufficient space for maintenance and rear access and also limit the ‘terracing effect’.

-4.1.3 The requirement for a minimum 500mm set down from the existing ridge line will only be relaxed if it can be demonstrated that it is not feasible due to technical constraints, and only in instances where:
+4.1.5 The requirement for a minimum 500mm set down from the existing ridge line and set back will only be relaxed if it can be conclusively demonstrated that it is not feasible due to technical and/or site constraints, and only in instances where:

 i.
-The extension will not project above the existing ridge line; and
+The extension will not project above the existing ridge line and/or forward of the building line; and

 ii.
 Where there will not be a significant negative impact on the character and appearance of the existing property and the surrounding area.